-According to the bylaws, the trustees have general supervision and control over the property and affairs of the college.
-They formulate and oversee educational and fiscal policy; appoint officers and set the terms of their employment; make rules to ensure the good government of the college; fix tuition and other fees; and confer all honors and degrees.
-There are currently 24 members of the board of trustees, including one member of the faculty, one staff person, and one student.
-The president of the college is also a member of the board.
-The board also provides for a nonvoting student trustee alternate.
+The Hampshire College Board of Trustees is the overarching governing body of the College.
+According to the bylaws, the trustees have general supervision and control over the property and affairs of the College.
+They formulate and oversee educational and fiscal policy; appoint officers and set the terms of their employment; make rules to ensure the good government of the College; fix tuition and other fees; and confer all honors and degrees.
+There are currently 22 members of the board of trustees, including one member of the faculty, one staff member, and one student.
+Additionally, the board bylaws provide for a student trustee alternate.